marama09/Regression-Project-T5/README.md

 # 4. Tools
 These are the technologies and libraries that I will be using for this project:
 * Technologies: Python, Jupyter Notebook.
-* Libraries: NumPy, Pandas, Matplotlib, Seaborn, Requests, BeautifulSoup, Selenium, Statsmodels, Scikit-learn.
+* Libraries: NumPy, Pandas, Matplotlib, Seaborn, plotly, Scikit-learn.

 ## Communication
 Please feel free to let me know if you have any questions.